zaktech96/vsionboard/packages/create-titan/README.md

 To update the package, make sure you are in the directory `packages/create-titan` and then run `pnpm version patch` to update the version number.

 Then, run `pnpm publish --git-checks` to publish the new version to NPM.

+## ToDo

+- Install all dependencies automatically
+- Switch order for prompts for Stripe keys in CLI
+- Automatically open in Cursor (code -r [project-name])
+- Remind them in the README to push to their own Repo for initial commit